 Also, babies are likely to demand more food than usual when going through their growth spurts.
 Common growth spurts are 7-10 days, three weeks, six weeks, three months, six months, and nine months.
 At the end of each growth spurts, babies usually get back on their sleep quicker or even sleep a little longer.
 Therefore, feed your baby on demand during this period.
 If you are breastfeeding, do not worry about your milk supply, because it will eventually meet the demand of your baby.
 However, it is advised that you drink more water because you may feel dehydrated after a long period of feedings.
 Growth spurts can be exhausted; however; they do not last long.

 Thirst, like hunger, can also be one of the leading causes.
-Do your best to keep your babies hydrated through the day and do not hesitate to offer them some water if they are more than six months.
+Do your best to keep your babies hydrated throughout the day and do not hesitate to offer them some water if they are more than six months.
 For babies younger than six months, you should consult your doctor beforehand.

 2. Teething Pain